MiceXx/webpay-token-android/README.md

 ### Client library

 You can also create Token using WebPay class directly.
-But it's necessary to implement user interface by your own.
+But you need to implement the user interface by yourself.

 ```java
 RawCard rawCard = new RawCard()